semiprime/pygenda/docs/known_issues.md

 Minor
 -----
 (Note: minor bugs can still be irritating!)

+* If editable calendars only accept todo items, then trying to import an event gives internal errors.
+(Probably similar importing a todo when only events are accepted.)

+* If editable calendars only accept todo items then "New entry" softkey is disabled - even in Todo View.

 * After creating/editing a repeating event, cursor not always on that event